-- To support the Government of Ethiopia's commitments to foster refugee economic inclusion, UNHCR has been providing ARRA with technical support, as they assume a lead role in bridging the development and humanitarian nexus in the refugee space.
-In 2020, ARRA began issuing resident permits to refugees who qualified for them; UNHCR is supporting ARRA to ensure that this process addresses protection related concerns. - UNHCR is also engaging closely with strategic development partners to include refugees in pipeline development projects in Ethiopia.
-For example, the World Bank-funded Development Response to
+- To support the Government of Ethiopia's commitments to foster refugee economic inclusion, UNHCR continues technical support to ARRA, bolstering their lead role in bridging the humanitarian and development nexus.
+ARRA continues to issue resident permits to qualified refugees and UNHCR is supporting to ensure the process addresses protection related concerns. - UNHCR continues to engage closely with strategic development partners to include refugees in upcoming development projects in Ethiopia.
+Such initiatives include the World Bank-funded Development Response to Displacement Impacts Project (DRDIP), where design of a second phase is ongoing to include refugees as primary beneficiaries.
+The Bank's pilot Urban Productive Safety Net and Jobs Project (UPSNJP) is also being designed with UNHCR's input and will also target refugees in urban areas.

-Displacement Impacts (DRDIP) project is planning a second phase of implementation in refugee hosting areas through an additional financing facility, being refugees the primary target populations.
-A similar World Bank initiative, the Urban Productive Safety Net Project (UPSNP) will also target refugees in urban areas, where they can participate in productive safety net interventions.
-The Poverty Alleviation Coalition consortium is another multi-partner initiative that is under design and is expected to commence implementation in 2021.
 Other initiatives include the implementation of IKEA Foundation-funded projects in the Somali region, where sustainability is a priority, as well as the support for expanded advocacy for additional partnerships to create an enabling environment for refugee inclusion.